Andorra entry requirements for United States passport holders

 Valid passport

-Your passport needs to be valid for the entire time you plan to stay in Andorra.
-Andorra does not enforce a 6-month validity rule, but airlines flying into Spain or France (the only entry points) may still check for 6 months — check with your carrier before departure.Required
+Your US passport needs to be valid only for the time you plan to stay in Andorra.
+Airlines may ask for 6 months validity — check with your carrier before departure.Required

 Return or onward ticket